 North Danebo Avenue Traffic Calming

-A series of nine traffic calming speed cushions will be placed between Barger Drive and Avalon Street at no additional cost to property owners.
+A series of nine traffic calming speed cushions will be placed between Barger Drive and Avalon Street.
 Before and after speed studies will be conducted on N Danebo Avenue to determine the effect of the traffic calming.

 - N Danebo Avenue Traffic Calming Speed Cushion Locations 2015

 - Meeting #1 Presentation Materials (includes traffic calming proposal)

 - Meeting #2 Presentation Materials (includes traffic calming proposal)

 Ballots were mailed to the owners and residents of 76 properties between Barger Drive and Avalon Street with direct access to N Danebo Avenue, and 200 feet up side-streets.
 To move forward with the traffic calming proposal, support needed to be demonstrated by at least 60% of respondents, representing at least 50% of the surveyed properties.
 There were 46 votes in favor and 7 votes opposed (87% in support) representing 53 of the 76 properties (a 70% response rate).